yoid2000/alc_attacks/alc_attacks/best_row_match/README.md

 ## To run

-Navigate to simple_row_match.
+Navigate to best_row_match.

-Run `python srm_attack.py attack /path/to/attack_directory`
+Run `python brm_attack.py attack /path/to/attack_directory`

 ## Setup

-`srm_attack.y` expects to find everything it needs in `attack_directory/inputs`.
+`brm_attack.y` expects to find everything it needs in `attack_directory/inputs`.
 Specifically, the following should be placed there:

 * `original.csv`: Contains the original data, minus randomly selected rows that are set aside as controls for computing the baseline.